cellworld/cellworld.github.io/hardware_installation.md

         cmake .. -DUSE_CUDA=ON -DCONNECT_ALL_DEPENDENCIES=ON -DUSE_FAKE_CAMERA=OFF -DUSE_MCP2221=OFF
         make -j 8

-## TODO: Homography
+## Homography
 To ensure that the camera view is calibrated to the arena coordinates, our system requires a homography procedure to later warp the image to a flat perspective during image processing.
-Procedure follows:

-## Testing Agent Tracker
+To run homography, do the following:
 1. To test whether the build worked, it is first necessary to specify a camera configuration.
-To do so, make sure the settings in xcap are correct, then copy the xcap settings to the config directory of the project (replace "NEW" with desired name).
+To do so, make sure the settings in xcap are correct, then copy the xcap settings to the config directory of the project (replace "new" with desired name).

         cp /usr/local/xcap/settings/xcvidset.fmt EPIX_new.fmt

-2. If homography has not been created, follow instructions to create a homography file that will be paired with the camera config file. **TODO**

-3. Create a run configuration if using CLion.
+2. Create a run configuration for `camera_config.cpp` that references the camera configuration.

     a.
+Click on the drop down for `camera_config`, click Edit Configurations.

+    b.
+Under program arguments, minimally provide the PIXCI configuration filename in the config directory of the project (if you named your config file "EPIX_new.fmt", provide "new"):

+        -pc new

+3. Try to run the camera config script.
+If it fails to run, follow the instructions below, otherwise skip to step 4.

+    a.
+If `camera_config` hangs indefinitely, make sure there was not a typo in the PIXCI configuration input, and make sure the file you are referencing exists.

+    b.
+If `camera_config` throws a CUDA error, run `./fix_pixci_drivers`.
+If this doesn't resolve the error, there is a bug in the camera layouts that is different between certain habitats.
+To resolve this bug, go to `cellworld_habitat_cv/src
+/layouts.cpp` and find the definition for `Raw_layout`.
+It should be the following (note the panel numbers):

+        Raw_layout::Raw_layout() :
+        Layout(1080, 1180, Image::Type::gray),
+        panel0({590, 540}, Image::Type::gray),
+        panel1({590, 540}, Image::Type::gray),
+        panel2({590, 540}, Image::Type::gray),
+        panel3({590, 540}, Image::Type::gray) {
+        add_place_holder(panel0, {0, 0});
+        add_place_holder(panel1, {590, 0});
+        add_place_holder(panel2, {0, 540});
+        add_place_holder(panel3, {590, 540});
+        }

+4. If `camera_config` started successfully, you should see a display with the 4 cameras.
+Select the live feed and press `h` to start homography.
+For each camera:

+    a.
+First confirm the camera position based on the numbered layout in the terminal.
+If camera position matches the number in the layout press space, otherwise press the appropriate number and enter to assign a new position.

+    b.
+Next, adjust each of the following markers to the precise center of the correct cell in the camera feed.
+You can click to move the marker, then use the WASD keys for fine adjustment.
+When you are satisfied, press enter to continue to the next marker.

+    c.
+If sync is enabled, it will also provide a marker for the LEDs.

+    d.
+When finished with each camera, press Y to continue to the next camera.
+Complete the homography for all 4 cameras.

+5. Once homography is complete, press `s` to save the file.
+In the terminal window, type a useful filename, such as `hab3_250326` and press enter to save.
+You can preview the new homography layout by pressing `tab`.

+## Testing Agent Tracker
+1. Create a habitat configuration file by performing homography above.

+2. Create a run configuration for `agent_tracker` if using CLion.

+    a.
 Click on the drop down corresponding to the desired build, click Edit Configurations.

     b.
-Under program arguments, minimally provide the habitat configuration parameter (if you named your config file "EPIX_new.fmt", provide "new"):
+Under program arguments, minimally provide the habitat configuration parameter (if you named your config file "hab3_250326"):

-        -hc new
+        -hc hab3_250326

     c. **TODO**: add descriptions of other program arguments

-4. To run agent_tracker, press the run button.
+3. To run agent_tracker, press the run button.
 If everything functions correctly, a video window with the video stream will pop up.